disinformationalist/push_swap/README.md

 and we need to find a way to sort them by the chosen parameter in the fewest moves.
 Thus minimizing energy costs, wear on the machines, time expenditure, etc.
 How we come up with the list of moves, and how long it takes doesn't matter.
 Ok so it isn't a perfect analogy, but it gives the right frame of mind. **Now let's crack the problem.**

-**NOTE** : Each stack is set up as a doubly linked list in this implementation, And each not contains one of the values in our stack
+**NOTE** : Each stack is set up as a doubly linked list in this implementation, And each node contains one of the values in our stack

 ## Logic outline